bnossum/midgetv/README.md

 ## Todo

+- Test program for corner cases, instructions that 'nearly' are supported.
+Among these are `wfi` encoded with fields `rs1` and or `rs2` != 0, and other similar cases.

 - Cleanup on code, with some optimized code to reinsert
 - Verification on startup conditions must be tighter
 - Write and test exhaustive CSR code, just now only a minimum exists